Read time: 12 minutes | Key insight: Your anxiety pattern is predictable based on your type

 Your anxiety has a personality.
 And until you understand its specific pattern, you're fighting blind.

 Generic anxiety advice is like using the same key for nine different locks.
-“Just breathe” doesn’t work the same for a Type 6 catastrophizing about the future as it does for a Type 3 panicking about failure.
+“Just breathe” doesn’t land the same for a Type 6 catastrophizing about the future as it does for a Type 3 panicking about failure.
 “Stay present” means something entirely different to a Type 7 avoiding pain than a Type 5 managing overwhelm.

 Your Anxiety Isn't Broken – It's Just Misunderstood